Kazmuir/java-identifier-validator/README.md

 # Overview

-During my 'Java' course at University, I tend to foget the rules of legal identifiers.
+During my `Java` course at University, I tend to foget the rules of legal identifiers.
 I created a small program where I may quickly type in my identifier name and receive feedback on it's legality.
 I plan to expand on this program by adding options to validate identifiers of other programming languages such as C++, Ruby, Python, etc.

 ### Snapshot: